gpmd/m2-theme-boilerplate/README.md

 ### themes.js

-To mitigate Magento overwriting the default Grunt `themes.js` config file each time the core files are updated, add the following `scripts` node to your project&#8217;s `composer.json`.
+**Please Note:** To mitigate Magento overwriting the default Grunt `themes.js` config file each time the core files are updated, add the following `scripts` node to your project&#8217;s `composer.json`.
 This will copy our own `themes.js` file into place each time you run `composer install` or `composer update`:

 ```
 "scripts": {